 - Dually eligible members can move to regular, fee-for-service Medicaid (regular Medicaid),

-- Dually eligible members in need of or in receipt of community based long term care services is eligible to enroll in a Managed Long-Term Care Plan.
+- Dually eligible members in need of or in receipt of community based long term care services are eligible to enroll in a Managed Long-Term Care Plan.

-- If the dual eligible beneficiary needs personal care services, s/he can leave the MMC/HARP/HIV SNP.
+- If the dual eligible beneficiary needs personal care services, they can leave the MMC/HARP/HIV SNP.

 - If they decide to leave the MMC/HARP/HIV SNP, and they are eligible for MLTC, the individual will enroll in an MLTC plan.